beatrizpenalva/Burgerlicious/README.md

 ## 🎯 Challenge

 The proposal was to develop an app to manage orders in a restaurant to a tablet interface, using React.JS and consuming the [API](https://lab-api-bq.herokuapp.com/api-docs/).
-The project was develop in groups of two people during four sprints of one week.
+The project was developed in groups of two people during four sprints of one week.
 To know more about the challenge click [here](https://github.com/Laboratoria/SAP005-burger-queen).

 <p align="center">
     <img src="https://media4.giphy.com/media/xT3i1ibda1zFQF1wbe/giphy.gif?cid=ecf05e47xiar1m6clhf9t7ov2088ehrs2bh1hhtwq4nstfaq&rid=giphy.gif"></img>